A Rich History Over 200 Years

 Throughout the 1800’s to the present The Brick Store has continuously operated as a general merchandise store.
 The two large rooms (offices) upstairs have housed lawyer’s offices, millinery shop and a press.
 The late singer Patti Page, who lived part of the year in Bath, sold bottles of maple syrup at the store that played one of her songs when you uncapped the bottle!

 In 2017, the new owners who worked hard restoring and bringing the store back to its former glory.
 They cleaned up old cash registers, displayed historic photos of the store over the years and installed lighting and shelves to better reflect the time period of the store.
-The Brick Store hosts an ice cream shop, At The Hop, and is especially well-known for its smoked cheese and smoked pepperoni, as well as its famous fudge!
+The Brick Store is famous for its smoked cheeses and pepperoni, as well as its famous fudge!

-Today The Brick Store boasts the same old cash registers and a “hoop” variety counter with angled upright sides to allow hoop-skirted women better access to the merchandise.
 On the outside brick walls you can still see the old painted signs advertising Morrison’s English Liniment and Lady Poor’s Ointment.
-There are beautiful photographs displayed throughout the store which showcase its rich heritage and famous visitors.
+There are beautiful photographs displayed throughout the store which showcase its rich heritage.